openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 +++++++++++++++++++++++++++++++++++

-If learners close the browser in which their edX proctored exam is running before they have completed the exam, they do not see any alerts.
+If learners close the browser in which their edX proctored exam is running before they have completed the exam, they might not see any alerts, depending on the browser that they are using.
 The exam  timer for each learner continues to run.
 If learners reopen their exam in a new browser window, they can continue their exam, but they will have lost time while the browser was closed.

 ..
-Question: how does the proctoring software view such a break in taking the exam?
+Question for Chris: how does the proctoring software view such a break in taking the exam?